-Alan Skirving has been practising Tai Chi since 1997 in the Cheng Man-ch’ing and Huang Sheng Shyan lineages of Yang Style Tai Chi.
-He has spent the past two decades training with senior teachers in this lineage and has explored other Tai Chi styles, as well as other forms of movement practice, martial arts and chi gung.
+Alan Skirving has been practising Tai Chi & Qigong since 1997, mostly in the Cheng Man-ch’ing and Huang Sheng Shyan lineages of Yang Style Tai Chi.
+He has spent the past two decades training with senior teachers in this lineage and has explored other Tai Chi styles, as well as other forms of movement practice, martial arts and various forms of Qigong.
 He is a registered advanced instructor with the Tai Chi Union for Great Britain.
-He began teaching Tai Chi professionally in 2015, having previously worked in the NHS for many years.
+He began teaching professionally in 2015, having previously worked in the NHS for many years.

 Alan has also practised Yoga since 1998, with a particular interest in ‘Scaravelli-inspired’ yoga for more than ten years.
-He has worked with many inspiring teachers over that time and in 2015 began an ongoing teacher training programme with Marc Acquaviva – www.acquavivayoga.com.
-He has also explored various forms of meditation and related practices.
+He has worked with many inspiring teachers over that time and is undertaking an ongoing teacher training programme with Marc Acquaviva.
+He has also explored various forms of meditation and related practices, attending retreats and workshops in many different traditions over the past decade.

-Alan’s approach to Tai Chi is influenced by these wider experiences, with his main interest being health, well-being and enjoyment of the practice, while staying true to the art.
+Alan’s approach to Tai Chi and Qigong is open-minded and holistic, influenced by his wider experiences, with the main interest being health, well-being and enjoyment of the practice, while staying true to the art.

 Andrea Franzi, Osteopath & Tai Chi Practitioner, York